-In addition to taxonomic and morphological research, questions of evolutionary biology are at the forefront of the research of the scientists and their working groups.
-In this, they analyse the origin of species, their phylogeny and classification, as well as their adaptation to the environment.
+- Centre for Taxonomy and Morphology: In addition to taxonomic and morphological research, evolutionary biological questions are at the forefront of the research of the scientists and their working groups.
+They analyse the origin of species, their phylogeny and classification as well as their adaptation to the environment.

-The analysis of fully sequenced genomes will play a fundamental role in phylogenetics and evolutionary biology in the foreseeable future.
-The study results and research methods serve to illustrate lineages and support the authorities in the reliable identification of species.
-The spectrum of tasks ranges from molecular taxonomy and barcoding and research on speciation and evolutionary genomics, to bioinformatics and biobanking.
+- Centre for Molecular Biodiversity Research: The analysis of completely sequenced genomes will play a fundamental role in phylogenetics and evolutionary biology in the foreseeable future.
+The study results and research methods are used to illustrate lineages and support the authorities in the reliable determination of species.
+The spectrum of tasks ranges from molecular taxonomy and barcoding, research on speciation processes and evolutionary genomics to bioinformatics and biobanking.

-Here, the researchers are confronting the challenges of the global decline in biodiversity.
-Their field of activity includes studies on the drivers of biodiversity change – but also technology development for modern monitoring.
-The extensively collected data is evaluated with current trends, including climate research and agricultural and environmental policy, being considered.
+- Centre for Biodiversity Monitoring and Conservation Research: Here, researchers face the challenges of global biodiversity decline.
+Their tasks include studies on the drivers of biodiversity change – but also technology development for modern monitoring.
+The extensively collected data is evaluated, taking into account current trends, up to and including climate research and agricultural and environmental policy.

 - Centre for knowledge transfer: Together with the other research museums of the Leibniz Association, the LIB is becoming a cornerstone of knowledge transfer.
 The explanation of biodiversity, its change and relevance for our society are at the centre of the programmes and activities.
 Educational and outreach programmes in cooperation with schools, universities and other educational institutions aim to raise awareness of the ecological challenges facing our planet.